The buffest fish burgers you’ll ever eat.

 Defrost cod fillets.

-Finely chop your cod into little chunks.
-Chop your prawns into small chunks.
+Finely chop your cod and prawns into small chunks.
 Throw them into a bowl.
 Add 5 finely sliced shallots, the zest of a lemon, a handful of chopped parsley and 1 grated clove of garlic.
 Season with salt, pepper and olive oil, and mix it altogether.

-Divide the fish mix into four, and make 4 patties.
+Divide the fish mix into 4 patties.
 Place them on a board, cover with cling film and refrigerate for 1 hour.
 This will firm up the patties.

 Cut your brioche buns in half and toast them on the barbie.

-Assembly time.
+Assemble time.
 Smother the bottom half of the bun in mayo.
-Place the burger on top, spoon on some more mayo and then top with the bun.
+Place the burger on top, spoon on some more mayo, add any leftover parsley leaves and then top with the bun.
 Pick it up, take a bite and enjoy!